 One of the busiest radiation oncology departments in the region, the center has combined clinics for head & neck cancer, lung cancer, skin cancers, genitourinary malignancies, and central nervous system (CNS) tumors.
-The staff has performed thousands of special treatments with implants, intracavitary applications, and intraoperative procedures over the past four decades.
+The staff has performed thousands of special treatments with implants and intracavitary applications over the past four decades.

-The Bodine Center is home to six unique multi-disciplinary clinics, four of which are housed in Bodine.
+The Bodine Center is home to eight unique multi-disciplinary clinics, five of which are housed in Bodine.
 These clinics offer a comprehensive approach to cancer treatment where multiple specialties work collectively to design the most effective treatment plan for each individual patient.
-Within these clinics each person is assigned a navigator to assist them throughout the process.
+Within these clinics each person is assigned a clinical coordinator to assist them throughout the process.
 The clinics include the lung, brain, metastatic uveal melanoma and genourinary (GU).
 The GU clinic is known to be the first and longest functioning multi-disciplinary clinic in the country.
 The other clinics located off-site and nearby are the liver/tumor center and the senior adult center.

 The Bodine Center is comprised of:

 - The upper floor that holds facilities for patient reception, examination, care, follow-up, IV Infusion Center and other services

 - Patient care level houses four double-energy linear accelerators, two of them are equipped with cone-beam CT capabilities for image-guided adaptive radiation therapy

-- Two simulators (one CT simulator), an interoperative suite, a computerized treatment planning center, as well as support functions such as the machine shop, mold room, and electronics shop
+- Two simulators (one CT simulator), a Brachytherapy and Hyperthermia suite, a computerized treatment planning center, as well as support functions such as the machine shop, mold room, and electronics shop

 Our multidisciplinary team of experts in patient care includes: